Navigating SpyFu is easy once you learn a few basic steps in this site tour:

 When you search a domain, we go through every tool we’ve created and pull together our best findings about that site.
 That much data could be tough to manage, so we created overviews that curate the best findings into one spot.

-Think of these are launch pads for your research.
+Think of these as launch pads for your research.
 Information like this can help you make more confident decisions about emulating these domains for their optimized copy or including their keywords in your campaign.
 You can adopt their best practices with the answers that start with this overview page.

 The Domain Overview